skx/lighthouse-of-doom/README.md

 This repository contain a simple text-based adventure game.

-Currently this is implemented in portable C, however the intention is to allow it to run upon a CP/M system - it might be possible to do that via a C-compiler onboard, or it might require a port to assembly language.
+Currently this is implemented in portable C, however the intention is to re-implement the game to run on a CP/M system.

 ## Plot